 As I approach the end of my journey to clear skin, I often wish I could go back in time and tell my younger self what I know now.
-I could have saved myself a lot of heartache and time feeling miserable about my skin.
+I could have saved myself a lot of heartache and time feeling miserable.

-Because I lived with acne for most of my teenage years and all of my adult life, it has enabled me to reserve judgment on the way other people look.
+Living with acne for most of my teenage years and all of my adult life, has enabled me to reserve judgment on the way other people look.
 I celebrate peoples differences and marvel at anything that makes us unique.
 Unfortunately my open mindedness does not extend to my own physical appearance and if I’m not fretting over my skin, I am feeling fed up with my cellulite or extra weight.

 One of my main obstacles as a teenager was the fear of what people would say about my acne if they saw me without makeup on.
 As the (nearly) thirty-year old version of that teenager I can tell you that I have only kept in touch with one person I knew growing up, so why did I go so much effort protecting myself from the opinions of people I knew I wouldn’t keep in touch with?